srbND/class_twin/README.md

 3. ratio_vev_twin: Vacuum expectation value (vev) of the twin sector as compared to that of the SM (range: [1, 15]).
 For instance: ratio_vev_twin = 3 implies vev of the twin sector is three times the vev of the SM.

-By default, class_twin assumes that there is not twin or mirror sector and thus, works just like the original CLASS code.
-To invoke the mirror, make sure that all the above mentioned three parameters are greater than 0.
+By default, class_twin assumes that there is no twin or mirror sector and thus, works just like the original CLASS code.
+To invoke the MTH model, make sure that all the three parameters mentioned above are greater than 0.
 The easiest way to track the changes made in the code is to search for "#TWIN".

 More details on this code can be found in the following paper: